 - Google will ask you to sign in using your current password first.

-- And then you’ll be able to enter your new password twice, for confirmation.
+- And then you can enter your new password twice, for confirmation.

-G-Mail will remind you that you need to use at least eight characters and not anything too obvious.
+Gmail will remind you to use at least eight characters and not anything too obvious.

 Also, it’s prudent to avoid using a password you already have on another email or website.
-A combination of numerals and letters is highly advised too.
+A combination of numbers and letters is highly advised too.

 It’s concerning to think that someone else can have access to that without your permission.
 That’s why it’s wise to know how to check recent activity and sign out of unrecognized devices.
 And, as Google will often remind you, make sure that your password is bulletproof.